IvanYuantama/CH4-CoreLocation/README.md

 - A reverse geocoding flow using `CLGeocoder.reverseGeocodeLocation()` that populates a detail card with a formatted address and a Maps link via `MKMapItem`.
 - A WeatherModel class using `WeatherService.shared.weather(for:)` that fetches current temperature, humidity, precipitation, and UV index for the selected coordinate, requiring the WeatherKit capability to be activated on an Apple Developer account.
 - A `LanguageModelSession` class from `FoundationModels` to make a summary with a sets of `instruction`.
-- A PostGIS + Express.js backend (`/api/analyze`) returning raw property's risk data for any coordinate, The data contain like flood zones, air quality, temperature, elevation, population density, green spaces, road access, public facilities, internet connectivity, and crime statistics.
+- A PostGIS + Express.js backend to give the data geojson.

 **What we discovered that we didn't expect:**